STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization

 In addition to training/learning accuracy, the time consumption and communication cost with the distributed learning scheme are also important performance metrics.
 Indeed, the training accuracy should be evaluated as a function of time and/or communication cost to fairly gauge the time/communication efficiency of a learning scheme.
 To this end, we specifically define wall-clock runtime and the communication cost as follows.

 Firstly, the wall-clock runtime for each worker $m$ at the local iteration $u$ $(u< U_m^j)$ of round $j$ is defined as the time elapsed while computing the mini-batch gradient $\frac{1}{B}\sum_{b=1}^B \nabla F(\mathbf{w}_{m}^{j,u}; \xi_{m,b}^{j,u})$.
 It is denoted by $T_m^{j,u}$, and is assumed to conform to exponential distribution with mean $\mu$.
-We also assume that the random variable $T_m^{j,u}$ is independent across all workers, rounds and local iterations.
+We also assume that the random variable $T_m^{j,u}$ is independent across all workers, rounds and local iterations, which is a common assumption since workers are similar machines working independently \cite{tandon2017gradient,li2014scaling}.
 Therefore, the total time consumed at round $j$ can be written as

 Secondly, notice that the global model parameter broadcast from the PS to workers and the local parameters sent from the workers to the PS, are of the same size.
 Hence, at each synchronization round $j$, we can simply define the communication cost $C^j$ as the sum of the number $|\mathcal{M}^j|$ of workers that download the global model from the PS, and the number $|\mathcal{S}^j|$ of workers that send the local update to the PS; i.e.,